aws/amazon-ssm-agent/README.md

     * Name (string)
     * Version (string)
         * Default: 1
-* [UNSUPPORTED] S3 - represents configurations related to S3 bucket and key for SSM
+* S3 - represents configurations related to S3 bucket and key for SSM.
+Endpoint and region are typically determined automatically, and should only be set if a custom endpoint is required.
+LogBucket and LogKey are currently unused.
-    * Endpoint
+    * Endpoint (string)
+        * Default: ""
-    * Region
+    * Region (string) - Ignored
-    * LogBucket
+    * LogBucket (string) - Ignored
-    * LogKey
+    * LogKey (string) - Ignored
 * Kms - represents configuration for Key Management Service if encryption is enabled for this session (i.e. kmsKeyId is set or using "Port" plugin)
     * Endpoint (string)
 ## License